English

 2006 - The UEFA Women's Cup 2006/2007 Breiðablik qualified for the 2006/2007 Women's Cup and won all 3 matches in the qualifying round in group A3 by scoring 14 goals against zero goals from their opponents: SV Neulengbach, S.U.
 1º Dezembro and Newtownabbey Strikers.
 Matches were played in Neulengbach, Austria.
 Group B1 - In the group round Breidablik played against these teams: HJK Helsinki (now: Helsingin Jalkapalloklubi), WFC Universitet Vitebsk (now: Universitet Vitebsk) and the strongest team in the group, 1.
 FFC Frankfurt (now: Eintracht Frankfurt) team from Germany.
 The German team was too strong for the Icelandic team ad won the group with 9 pts – Breidablik took 2nd place with 6 pts.
 Quarter-finals - In the quarterfinals in 2006–2007 competition Breidablik played home and away matches against Arsenal Ladies FC from England.
 Arsenal won agg.
 1:9 but No need to say Arsenal was way better team and won agg.
 1:9 but Breidablik walked away from the UEFA Women's Cup competition with their heads held up high.
 Arsenal went on to win the 2006–07 UEFA Women's Cup by winning Brøndby IF Women agg.
 2:5 in the semi-finals and Umeå IK agg.
 0:1 in the finals.

-UEFA Women's Champion League - The 3rd time Breidablik qualified for a European Women's Championship competition had been changed to UEFA Women's Champion League.
+UEFA Women's Champion League - The 3rd time Breidablik qualified for a European Women's Championship competition the name had been changed to UEFA Women's Champion League.

 2010 - Breidablik was one of two teams (Valur) from Iceland participating in the 2010/2011 UEFA Women's Champion League.
 With Breidablik in the qualifying phase in Group 4 were: FCF Juvisy Essonne from France, FC Targu Mures from Romania and FC Levadia Tallinn from Estonia.
 Matches were played at Kópavogsvöllur and Vikin in Reykjavík.
 Breidablik ended up in 2nd place in qualifying group with 7 points.
 FCF Juvisy won the group – also with 7 points but with a better goal difference.Both teams qualified for the main round of 32 teams where Breidablik drew – coincidentally - against FCF Juvisy.
 The French team won the dual.
 The first leg 0:3 in Kópavogur September 23rd and the second leg 6:0 on October 14th.